All Episodes

 So you didn't like his presidential campaign.

-So over time we're gonna see.
+So over time, we're going to see.

-I think the polls have confirmed that uh beyond President Trump, the next two popular candidates are Governor DeSantis and Nikki Haley.
+I think the polls have confirmed that beyond President Trump, the next two popular candidates are Governor DeSantis and Nikki Haley.

-I won't even I won't waste my time even talking to him.
+I won't waste my time even talking to him.

 He's a waste of time.